Artificial intelligence industry in China: Academia

-Ethical Concerns
+Ethical concerns

 For the past years, there are discussions about AI safety and ethical concerns in both private and public sectors.
 In 2021, China's Ministry of Science and Technology published the first national ethical guideline, 'the New Generation of Artificial Intelligence Ethics Code on the topic of AI with specific emphasis on user protection, data privacy, and security.
 This document acknowledges the power of AI and quick technology adaptation by the big corporations for user engagements.
 The South China Morning Post reported that humans shall remain in full decision-making power and rights to opt-in/-out.
-Before this, the Beijing Academy of Artificial Intelligence has published the Beijing AI principles calling for essential needs in long-term research and planning of AI ethical principles.
-This document addresses the topics of "security and privacy", "safety and reliability", "transparency", "accountability", and "fairness".
+Before this, the Beijing Academy of Artificial Intelligence published the Beijing AI principles calling for essential needs in long-term research and planning of AI ethical principles.

 Data security has been the most common topic in AI ethical discussion worldwide, and many national governments have established legislation addressing data privacy and security.
 The Cybersecurity Law of the People's Republic of China was enacted in 2017 aiming to address new challenges raised by AI development.
-This document includes sections about cybersecurity promotion, network operation security, information security, emergency responses, and legal responsibility.
 In 2021, China's new Data Security Law (DSL) was passed by the PRC congress, setting up a regulatory framework classifying all kinds of data collection and storage in China.
-This means all tech companies in China are required to classify their data into categories listed in Digital.
-Subscriber Line (DSL) and follow specific guidelines on how to govern and handle data transfers to other parties.
+This means all tech companies in China are required to classify their data into categories listed in Digital Subscriber Line (DSL) and follow specific guidelines on how to govern and handle data transfers to other parties.